 Attributes to uniquely identify the firewall and the

-service that will use the certificate.If you add a Host Name (DNS name) attribute, it is a best practice for it to match the Common Name.
-The host name populates the Subject Alternative Name field of the certificate and some browsers require the SAN to specify the domains the certificate protects; in addition, the Host Name matching the Common Name is mandatory for GlobalProtect.
+service that will use the certificate.If you add a Host Name (DNS name) attribute, it is a best practice for it to match the Common Name, because the host name populates the Subject Alternate Name (SAN) field of the certificate and some browsers require the SAN to specify the domains the certificate protects; in addition, the Host Name matching the Common Name is mandatory for GlobalProtect.

 - Click Generate and, in the Device